 5 Mental Tricks to Feeling Amazing, Even if You Miss a Few Workouts

-Your plan was to relaunch your regular gym and clean eating regimen on January 1.
-More than a week into the new year, that's mostly fallen by the wayside.
+Your plan was to relaunch your regular gym and clean eating regimen on Monday.
+After a few weeks of solid effort, that's mostly fallen by the wayside.
 Logically, you know that your self-worth doesn't rely on perfect attendance at SoulCycle.
 So why do so many of us drop into a shame spiral when we skip a few workouts or finish off a sugary treat?

 "We’re in a society that hyper-values fitness and thinness, and we're taught to be ashamed of feeling like we're not to living up to expectation," says Andrew Walen, a psychotherapist specializing in eating disorders and body image and the founder of The Body Image Therapy Center in Washington, D.C.
 Not sticking to a routine can also make you feel out of control, and that too tends to fuel anxious or depressive thinking, says Walen.

 Maintaining your healthy food and fitness goals is hard work, and sometimes life gets in the way—or the couch and a Stranger Things binge session are calling you hard.
 Next time you start to feel guilty for what you view as slipping up, try these simple mental tricks, which will banish negative thoughts and empower you with body positivity.